Questions? Call or text anytime πŸ“ž 818-446-9627

 The Anxiety of Pregnancy and Postpartum During a Deployment

-Navigating a pregnancy or the fourth trimester while your partner is deployed is an experience of profound strength and profound loneliness.
+Navigating a pregnancy or the while your partner is deployed is an experience of profound strength and profound loneliness.
 You may be facing doctor's appointments, the challenges of a newborn, and your own physical recovery without your primary support person.

 The Loneliness of Being Far from Your "Village"